truthcoin/www.truthcoin.info/_posts/2019-06-21-consent-of-the-governed.md

 ### Abstract

-An anarchist critique of the state, is that public sector transactions are --supposedly-- non-consensual.
-After all, state operations continue, independently of our protests (or our cheers).
-In particular, an anarchist might say: "I did not personally sign anything agreeing to pay X in taxes for Y government services -- this is coercion!"
+Anarchists critique the state, by asserting that public sector transactions are non-consensual.
+The state will continue to do whatever it is doing, regardless of any individual's protests (or cheers).
+Thus, an anarchist might say: "I did not sign a contract, agreeing to pay X (in taxes) for Y (government services) -- this is coercion!"

 But this line of reasoning doesn't take the idea of "consent" seriously enough.
+Instead, I will build up a better understanding of consent, via five sections:

-First, consent can be very clearly established, without contracts and signatures -- and, in fact, without any interaction between parties at all.
-Second, consent can be established in many ways, none of which are perfect nor trump the others -- it is always guesswork.
-Third, teamwork is valuable and ubiquitous, and so we knkow that people prefer to work/play in teams, at least some of the time.
-Fourth, it is especially difficult to measure consent among team-members -- team-members have three major incentives to obfuscate the consent-measurement process.
-In particular we can see how a team would prefer to use inaccurate but cheap consent-measures such as voting, especially when they offer some protection against duress and free-riding.
+1. First, consent can be given, without any contracts or signatures.
+In fact, it can be given without any interaction between parties at all.
+2. Second, consent can be established in many ways, none of which are perfect, and non of which trump any of the others -- it is always guesswork.
+3. Third, teamwork is valuable and ubiquitous.
+We know that people prefer to work/play in teams, at least some of the time.
+4. Fourth, it is especially difficult to measure consent among team-members -- team-members have three special incentives to obfuscate the consent-measurement process.
+One of these is "cost of consent-measurment" -- a cost which the team must somehow pay.
+We can see how a team would prefer to use inaccurate-but-cheap consent-measures such as voting.

-The quest to improve (or reduce) the public sector, is really a quest for better *technologies* that manage interaction.
+5. Finally, I argue that the quest to improve (or reduce) the public sector, is really a quest for better *technologies* that manage interaction.

 ---

+### Prologue

     We hold these truths to be self-evident, that all men are created equal,